 Cut 2 rectangles of fabric 16cm x 80cm.
-Place the template on each end, mark curve and cut to shape.
+Then place the template on each end of the rectangle, mark curve and cut to shape.
 Repeat this with 1 piece of heat resistant wadding.

-For the pockets place your template on a piece of fabric, draw around and cut out.
+For the pockets, place your template on a piece of fabric, draw around then cut out.
 Repeat this 3 more times to give you 4 pieces.
 Cut 2 matching pieces of wadding.

 Quilting your oven glove